 We were so excited to be able to have an informational booth about the Long Island Regional Envirothon high school competition at the Science Teachers Association of New York State’s book fair yesterday, October 23!
 We had many teachers ask about Envirothon and how they and their students can get involved.
 If you’d like to learn more about Envirothon, visit the website at www.lienvirothon.org

-We have had an amazing year so far!
-Here’s an update on some of our activities this year, and check back for updates!
+We had an amazing year in 2013!
+Here are some of our activities from last year!
 Along with Rain Garden planning and maintenance, we also had tons of educational opportunities, where we were able to reach out to schools and spread the word about watershed health and Green Infrastructure Practices.
-We have had tons of meetings and more ideas arrive by the day!
+We had tons of meetings and a myriad of ideas!

-Thus far in 2013, the Nassau County Soil and Water Conservation District worked with 75 separate individuals, educated 750 students, worked with 21 different organizations, visited 10 schools, held 1 conference, and held 1 plant sale.
+The Nassau County Soil and Water Conservation District worked with 75 separate individuals, educated 750 students, worked with 21 different organizations, visited 10 schools, held 1 conference, and held 1 plant sale.
 NCSWCD attended and organized, collectively, 17 meetings.
 Among these meetings was the Green Infrastructure Conference planning and coordination meetings, Long Island Native Plant Initiative meetings, Water Quality Coordinating Committee meetings, and meetings about the Foodway Corridor Project.
 We have kept extremely busy throughout the year, and plan to continue this way.
 Some of this year’s highlights include the Green Infrastructure Conference, where there were 200 people in attendance, with 16 speakers, and 22 vendors/sponsors.
 With the Water Quality Coordinating Committee, we were in talks about Bergen Point Treatment plant, we spoke with Pat Aiken about various educational projects, and we revised and completed NYSDEC grant forms for various projects.
-We gave two rain garden talks, one with Martin Viette, and the other with the Massapequa Park Garden Club.
+We gave three rain garden talks with Martin Viette, the Massapequa Park Garden Club, and at Cornell Cooperative Extension’s “Managing Landscapes Sustainably” conference.
 We educated students about the health and maintenance of our watershed at Marine Education Day, where 7 elementary school and about 400 people were in attendance.
 We visited the Oceanside school district schools to assess Hurricane Sandy Damage and talk about plant material needs.
 We held a plant sale, where we sold mainly native plants and non-invasive non-native plants.
 We sold about 11,000 trees and shrubs and educated people about the importance of implementing native plants into their home gardens.
 We educated about 150 students at the Cradle of Aviation BOCES about stormwater and Green Infrastructure Practices.
 We volunteered at the Long Island Native Plant Initiative plant sale, and planted our own nursery.
 We worked and trained for seed collection, and advised BOCES about outdoor learning center curriculum.
-NCSWCD visited and cleaned the Tackpausha Rain Garden, the Town of Oyster Bay Animal Shelter Rain Garden, and the two Malcolm House Rain Gardens.
-As promising as this year has been, we know there is much more still ahead for NCSWCD in 2013!
+NCSWCD installed a demonstrating rain garden at the Cold Spring Harbor Library and Environmental Center and visited and cleaned the Tackpausha Rain Garden, the Town of Oyster Bay Animal Shelter Rain Garden, and the two Malcolm House Rain Gardens.

 Scotts Environmental Challenge Proposal for Cold Spring Harbor Library Environmental Center